 It set the new Special AKA agenda: challenging music with a strong political, social and moral conscience.

 With John Shipley and soul vocalist Stan Campbell, the band began work on their third album.
 Panter left not long after.
 After several years in the studio, they finally released In the Studio in June 1984.

-The album managed a few hits with Racist Friend and Nelson Mandela but since Campbell had already departed – making promotion of the LP impossible – the album stiffed.
+The album managed a few hits with Racist Friend and Nelson Mandela, but since Campbell had already departed – making the promotion of the LP impossible – the album stiffed.
 Dammers dissolved the unit, pursuing political causes such as Artists Against Apartheid.

-The band reunited in 1996 and 1998 for some gigs and recording (without either Hall or Dammers).
+The band reunited in 1996 and 1998 for some gigs and recordings (without either Hall or Dammers).
 Further recording followed in 2000 and 2001, but again without the two main original players.